Elenalalala/web_scraping_hackathon/README.md

 - Implemented an algorithm to sort displayed stocks by industry for easy comparison
 - Implemented a frontend interface that supports viewing on multiple window sizes

+## how to use.
+- Pick a stock from the dropdown menu at the top of the navigation bar
+- Pick a second stock that is within the same industry as the first stock.
+- Understand the key metrics that are being used by professional investors for the industry and compare between stocks
+- Pick additional stocks as desired, or remove stocks as required.